 If you’re a healthcare marketer who is still spewing one-way communication with radio, TV, newspaper and direct mail advertising, it’s time to shift gears and develop a community-building mindset.

-That’s the main message from a webinar hosted by Hive Strategies and presented by our business partner Jennings CEO Dan Dunlop last week.
+That’s the main message from Jennings CEO Dan Dunlop.

 “Healthcare marketing is facing a crisis of relevance,” says Dunlop.
 “The world of marketing is being transformed by the adoption of new digital platforms and technologies.
 Yet, most healthcare organizations continue to market as they always have.”